Lending Scams Target the Military

 "They cram their promotional literature with expressions of concern for military families," he said.
-He added that advertisements in military newspapers lead service members to believe that these national newspapers are official newspapers when in fact they are not, he said.
+He added "advertisements in military newspapers lead service members to believe that these national newspapers are official newspapers when in fact they are not."

-According to the report, what's common about businesses that offer cash advances on personal checks, or payday loans, and others often disguised as phone-card, Internet and catalog-sales companies is that they loan small amounts of cash for short terms at exceedingly high interest rates.
+According to the report, what's common about businesses that offer cash advances on personal checks, or payday loans, and others often disguised as phone-card, Internet and catalog-sales companies are that they loan small amounts of cash for short terms at exceedingly high-interest rates.

 Do Not Fall For These Types of Scams